ethanhs/pyhooked/readme.md

 This is free software, and you are welcome to redistribute it under certain conditions;
 PyHooked is licensed under the LGPL v3, or at your choice, any later version.
 This program comes with the lgpl in a .txt file.

+Pyhooked v0.8+ is based on work by Maxim Samokhvalov, who has my graditude for his work, and others in the PyWinAuto project, licensed under the BSD 3-clause license.
+The copyright notice is given below.

+     Copyright (C) 2016 Maxim Samokhvalov
+     Copyright (C) 2016 Vasily Ryabov
+     Copyright (C) 2016 ethanhs
+     All rights reserved.

+     Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+     * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+     * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+     * Neither the name of pywinauto nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+     * Neither the name of hooks.py nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 #####As of v0.6, the module is LGPL licensed, not under the GPL.